 - Clear Federal & State Criminal Background checks

-- Hold current (within the last year) First-Aid & CPR certifications (WFR strongly preferred)
+- Hold current CPR (within the last year) and 1st Aid certifications (WFR strongly preferred)

 Additional Experience (strongly preferred)